jbock-java/jbock/README.md

 ### Binding parameters

 A <a href="#positional-parameters">non-positional</a> parameter that is not a <a href="#flags">flag</a> is called a *binding parameter*.
-For example, the followig model method declares a *required* parameter.
+For example, the following model method declares a *required* parameter.

 ````java